yvt/openspades/README.md

     **Note:** In case OpenSpades still fails to find any dll, copy all the remaing dlls which aren't there yet, it should solve the problem.

-10. Copy `E:/Projects/openspades/Resources` folder to your build directory, which is probably `E:/Projects/openspades/openspades.msvc/bin/BUILD_TYPE`

-    In case you haven't set OPENSPADES_RESDIR and extracted the [Non-free pak](https://dl.dropboxusercontent.com/u/37804131/openspades/DevPaks29.zip) into it, extract it and merge it inside the `Resources` folder you just copied.
+10. Download the [Non-free pak](https://dl.dropboxusercontent.com/u/37804131/openspades/DevPaks29.zip) and copy it to the `Resources` folder inside your build directory, which is probably `E:/Projects/openspades/openspades.msvc/bin/BUILD_TYPE/Resources`.
 You can also copy the paks contained in `Official Mods/` folder of OpenSpades 0.0.12b to add more fonts and improve localization support of your build.

 ### On Mac OS X (with Xcode)
 1. Get the latest version of Xcode and OpenSpades source.